Jens Ritter Instruments

-Jens Ritter Instruments is a manufacturer of high-end electric stringed instruments.
+Jens Ritter Instruments is a manufacturer of high-end electric string instruments.
 It was founded by Jens Ritter in the mid-1990s and was known as Ritter Bass Guitars until 2010 when Jens expanded his line to include guitars.
 Jens produces 50 to 60 handmade instruments each year in his shop located in the small wine town of Deidesheim,Germany.

-A number of well-known bassists play Ritter Basses incle ud inPhil Le PhJosh D hamshDoug Wimbish.
-Jens Ritt.er Instruments are best known for their progressive design and construction, artistic appearance and limited availability.
+A number of well-known bassists play Ritter Basses including Phil Lesh, Josh Duhamel, and Doug Wimbish.
+Jens Ritter instruments are best known for their progressive design and construction, artistic appearance and limited availability.
 They also produce strings and other accessories.

 History

 Jens Ritter was born on July 11, 1972.
 When he was seven years old, Ritter constructed a primitive bass guitar out of an old food can, some wire, and a small piece of wood.
 At the age of sixteen, unsatisfied with the basses he'd been exposed to as a player, he decided to modify a bass to his liking and at age nineteen built a bass of his own design.
 After completing school at an academy of technical arts, he started his own company.
 More recently, Jens spent time studying Stradivarius violin-making and has also studied engineering and oscillation principles which he employs in his designs.
 Jens' atelier was built in the 17th century and was once served as a winery.
 It is located in Deidesheim, Rhineland-Palatinate, just minutes from the Rhine river and not far from where he was born.